matikka96/Kayttojarjestelmat-ja-systeemiohjelmointi-harjoitusty-/README.md

 Example of running the program:

-> ./my-grep ka names.txt names2.txt
+> ./my-grep ka names.txt

 From the example we can see programs logic.
 First parameter is the search term, "ka" in this case.
-The rest are filenames inside of which program will scan for search term.
+Second parameter is filename inside of which program will scan for search term.
+Amount of filenames as parameters is unlimited.

+Visual representation of the steps above is seen in the followind screenshot.

 ![Screenshot](https://github.com/matikka96/Kayttojarjestelmat-ja-systeemiohjelmointi-harjoitusty-/blob/master/screenshots/my-grep.png?raw=true)